luizrcb/foundryvtt-sdm/README.md

 ### Features

+#### Core Gameplay

+- Character Sheet (Edit Mode / Play Mode) for configuring attacks, power cost, and full ability values.
+- Each attack type (melee, ranged, fantascience, and oldtech) can be configured with a preferred ability and skill.
+- Support for mental and social attacks (and defenses) as described in the *Vastlands Guidebook* (VLG).
+- Descriptive results for saving throws, reactions, morale (NPC), and targeted attack rolls.
+- Characters can spend hero dice to modify rolls or regain life (players must configure their main character in the User Configuration menu).
+Exploding dice are supported.
+- **Special roll results (magic numbers):**
+  - **1** = critical failure.
+  - **13** = only one ammo or other resource left.
+  - **20** = critical success.
+- The system will automatically disable temporary active effects based on combat round/turn durations.

+#### Items & Inventory

-- Fully automated character inventory slots (each burden imposes a -1 to all rolls, except hero dice rolls).
+- Fully automated character inventory slots (each burden imposes a -1 penalty to all rolls, except hero dice rolls).
 - Hovering over items in the inventory displays their key information (damage, range, power cost, etc.).
+- Double-clicking an inventory item will open its sheet.
+- Right-click any inventory item, trait, or burden to send a card to the chat.
 - Easy item transfer between actors.
-- Double-clicking an inventory item will open its sheet.
-- Right-click any inventory item, trait or burden to send a card to the chat.
-- Character Sheet (Edit Mode / Play Mode) for configuring attacks, power costs, and full ability values.
-- Each attack type (melee, ranged, fantascience, and oldtech) can be configured with a preferred ability and skill.
-- Characters can spend hero dice to modify rolls or regain life (players must configure their main character in the User Configuration menu).
-This can cause dice to explode.
+- Caravan cargo drop areas are highlighted when dragging an item.
+- Items can be flagged as  a **hallmark** (hallmark item leveling is not automated).
+The hallmark experience field supports math expressions.
+- Items can be marked as **notched** or **broken**.
+- Drag and drop a power into an Album of Power to add it to the Album; Referees can also extract powers from an album (copy power from the album to a new gear item).

+### Caravan System

+- **Caravan actor type:**
+  - Real container-based drag-and-drop inventory (sacks).
+  - Shows total value and slots per sack for each container.
+  - Overload indicator when the caravan capacity is exceeded.

+### Dice & Rolls

-- Support for group initiative rolls (Referee Macro).
+- Group initiative rolls (Referee button in the Token Controls menu).
+- Customizable initiative rolls in NPC sheets.
-- Shift+click shortcut to skip opening custom roll dialogs.
+- Shift+Click shortcut to skip opening custom roll dialogs.
+- Ctrl+Click shortcut to make rolls in blind GM mode.
+- Right-click roll results in the chat to open `Apply as Damage` and `Apply as Healing` menu options (applies to all selected tokens).

+### NPCs & Referee Tools

+- NPCs support experience tracking (pets, sidekicks) and can use skills and traits in rolls.
+- **Referee utility functions** are available directly as buttons in the token controls left menu (no need to use macros).
+- Referee and Player utility functions are exposed in the system API for automation.

+### Customization & UI

 - Highly configurable core game values (base defenses, item and trait slots, etc.).
-- Customizable initiative rolls in NPC sheets.
-- Descriptive results for saving throws, reactions, morale (NPC), and targeted attack rolls.
-- Extensive bonus options to simulate backpacks, blessings, curses, injuries, trait effects (see the Active Effects Changes tab for the full list).
-- Referee utility macros.
-- Drag and drop a power into a album of power to easily copy it to the album.
-- Support for mental and social attacks (and defenses) as described in the Vastlands Guidebook (VLG).
+- **Chromatype customization:**
+  - Choose a main chromatype color for UI elements.
+  - Dice So Nice integration with the  "SDM Chromatype Dice” theme for Dice So Nice.
+  - Separate configuration for Dice So Nice Chromatype color.

+### Localization

 - Full localization for Brazilian Portuguese (pt-BR).

-- Special roll results for magic numbers (1 = critical failure, 13 = only one ammo or other resource left, 20 = critical success).
-- Right-click roll results in the chat to open `Apply as Damage` and `Apply as Healing` menu options.
-This will be applied to all selected tokens.
+## Compendiums

 This project compendiums and macros use names of creatures, items, traits, powers, locations and rule sections from the *Vastlands Guidebook*.